 St Elphin’s Park is only a short distance from the Derbyshire town of Matlock, situated on the edge of the Peak District.
 Matlock’s central location, scenic surroundings and public transport links make it a popular base for exploring the best of The Peak District National Park, right on your doorstep.

 The Limestone Dales found in Derbyshire and the Peak District provide some of the most spectacular and picturesque scenery in the UK, and a dramatic backdrop to some of the best walks in Britain.
+You can even enjoy the local fresh produce by visiting a 'pick your own' farm.

 Be sure to visit The Heights of Abraham, where visitors can take a cable ride up to the summit over a deep limestone gorge and enjoy 60 acres of attractions including The Great Masson Cavern, as well as some spectacular views looking out over Matlock Bath and the surrounding countryside.